pnbeldor/CSVFileHandler/README.md

 ## Multiple criteria will be compiled with AND logic

-## Determine id a point is inside of a polygon
+## Determine if a point is inside of a polygon
     ./CSVFileHandler path/to/file.csv --polygon <"lat1, long1"> <"lat2,long2"> .....

 The program provide support both format for coordinates: